 Changing your name is a legal process, and mistakes can delay the procedure.
 Here are some common errors to avoid:

-- Not updating your documents: After the name change is legally recognized, many people forget to update their ID card, passport, and other essential documents.
+- Not updating your documents: After the name change is registered, many people forget to update their ID cards, passports, and other essential documents.
 Failing to do so can lead to complications later.

 - Not gazetting the name change: Some may overlook the importance of gazettement.
-This step is crucial for the name change to be recognized by law.
+This step is crucial for the name change to be recognised by law.

-- Using the new name prematurely: You should not start using your new name until the process is finalized, as this can create legal confusion.
+- Using the new name prematurely: You should not start using your new name until the process is finalised, as this can create legal confusion.

 Conclusion